 When charged with Driving While License Suspended (DWLS) you must tread carefully.
 Simply pleading guilty or no contest could result in your becoming a Habitual Traffic Offender (HTO).
 This means that you will lose your Florida driver's license for five years.

-What you should always try to do when facing a DWLS charge in South Florida is fix your license so that you are eligible to reinstate.
+What you should always try to do when facing a DWLS charge in Miami-Dade County is fix your license so that you are eligible to reinstate.
 This will normally be very helpful in obtaining a good result, such as a reduction in charge to No Valid Driver's License (NVDL), which will not result in your becoming an HTO.
 In some instances, a good license may persuade the State Attorney to dismiss your case.

 Whatever the situation may be, a DWLS charge is nothing to take lightly.
 You will want to do everything in your power to see that you are not putting yourself on the path to becoming an HTO.